 It is a legal requirement to provide accurate information for the electoral register.
 If you do not respond to the annual canvass, you may be removed from the electoral register and unable to vote in elections.
 You may also have difficulty in obtaining credit, because credit reference agencies are legally entitled to use information on the electoral register to carry out their own checks, which could impact on applications for mortgages, credit cards, mobile phones etc.

 If you consider that you may be at risk of harm because your name is shown on the electoral register, there may be other registration options.
-Information is available from the Your Vote Matters website.
+Information is available from the Electoral Commission.
 Please contact the Democratic and Elections team if you wish to register in this way, or for further information.

 I received a form last year, why do I need to complete another one?